-c-Met receptor tyrosine kinase (RTK) activity has been implicated in establishing the oncogenic phenotype across several human cancers with high levels of the activating c-Met ligand, hepatocyte growth factor (HGF).
-Malignant plasma cells secrete HGF-activator (HGFA), which converts HGF to its active form, and high HGF levels are correlated with a poor prognosis in multiple myeloma (MM).
+c-MET receptor tyrosine kinase (RTK) activity has been implicated in establishing the oncogenic phenotype across several human cancers with high levels of the activating c-MET ligand, hepatocyte growth factor (HGF).
+Malignant plasma cells secrete HGF-activator (HGFA), which converts HGF to its active form, and high HGF levels are correlated with a poor prognosis in multiple myeloma.
 Syndecan 1 (CD138) on malignant plasma cells binds HGF and potentiates interleukin-6-induced growth and migration.
-HGF stimulation of myeloma cells also activates autophosphorylation of c-Met and other critical downstream signaling pathways promoting oncogenesis.
-Finally, pre-clinical studies have shown that suppression of c-Met signaling with a number of small molecules, including ARQ 197, induced myeloma cell apoptosis.
-Tevantinib-mediated cytotoxic response was observed at concentrations of less than 5 μM, which are achievable in the clinic.
-These findings supported the hypothesis that suppression of the HGF/c-Met signaling axis could be a rational strategy against relapsed multiple myeloma.
+HGF stimulation of myeloma cells also activates autophosphorylation of c-MET and other critical downstream signaling pathways promoting oncogenesis.
+Finally, pre-clinical studies have shown that suppression of c-MET signaling with a number of small molecules, including ARQ 197, induced myeloma cell apoptosis.
+Tivantinib-mediated cytotoxic response was observed at concentrations of less than 5 µM, which are achievable in the clinic.
+These findings supported the hypothesis that suppression of the HGF/c-MET signaling axis could be a rational strategy against RRMM.

-In this phase II study, the efficacy and safety of ARQ 197, a non-competitive and highly selective inhibitor of the c-Met RTK, is being studied in patients with relapsed multiple myeloma.
-Primary objectives were to determine the overall response rate (ORR) to single-agent tivantinib in patients with relapsed multiple myeloma who had received one to four prior lines of therapy, and to define the toxicities in this population.
+In this phase II study, the efficacy and safety of ARQ 197, a non-competitive and highly selective inhibitor of the c-MET RTK, was studied in patients with RRMM.
+Primary objectives were to determine the overall response rate (ORR) to single-agent tivantinib in patients who had received one to four prior lines of therapy, and to define the toxicities in this population.
+A Simon’s Minimax 2-stage design was used for the study.
 ARQ 197 was administered at a starting oral dose of 360 mg twice daily with meals for each day of every 4-week treatment cycle.
-This dose was selected from prior phase I investigations in solid tumors, and at this dose level, steady-state plasma level sof ARQ-197 were 7 μM.
+This dose was selected from prior phase I investigations in solid tumors, and at this dose level, steady-state plasma levels of ARQ 197 were 7 µM.
 Treatment could continue providing that patients did not experience undue toxicities, or disease progression.
-Tivantinib is provided through the Cancer Therapy Evaluation Program (CTEP), and this study is supported by CTEP, as well as the M. D. Anderson Cancer Center SPORE in Multiple Myeloma.
+Tivantinib is provided through the Cancer Therapy Evaluation Program (CTEP), and this study was supported by CTEP, as well as the MD Anderson Cancer Center SPORE in Multiple Myeloma.

 Asterisk with author names denotes non-ASH members.